Toyota Corolla review - MPG, CO2 and running costs

 The Toyota Corolla should be relatively cheap to insure when compared to its family car rivals.
 All body styles sit in groups 15 to 21.

-Our experts predict that the Toyota Corolla hatchback will retain around 42 to 49 percent of its value after 36,000 miles or 3 years come trade-in time.
-The saloon should hold onto around 44 to 45 percent of its value over that time, while the Touring Sports estate ranges from around 44 to 48 percent.
+Our experts predict that the Toyota Corolla hatchback will retain around 47 to 51% of its value after 3 years and 36,000 miles come trade-in time.
+The saloon should hold onto around 49%, while the Touring Sports estate keeps about 51% of its original list price over the same period.

 In this review